 The multifaceted nature of ETFs speaks to the huge benefits they have brought to the market and explain, in part, why more than $5 trillion is now managed within ETFs.
 However, the many faces of ETFs have made them very difficult for banks to manage and have left many investors executing their ETF trades suboptimally.
 They are not single stocks, so trading them via the same algorithms isn’t wise.
 And while fixed-income ETFs trade on equity exchanges, they move like the bond market, putting equity traders out of their comfort zone.

-To rectify these and similar concerns, the market should begin treating ETFs as a distinct asset class.
+To rectify these and similar concerns, the market should begin treating ETFs as a traded instrument all its own.
 Corporate bond traders didn’t trade CDS when they first came on the scene—CDS specialists did that.
 ETFs should be treated no differently.Methodology

 Based on 111 interviews with investment-grade credit investors in the United States in 2017 and 112 in 2018.
 Major broker-dealers, ETF market makers and ETF issuers were also interviewed for this research.